1970 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 This pricing structure reflects broader collecting trends visible in the detailed auction record documentation that traces this variety’s performance across multiple market cycles.

-The continued market activity indicates that collectors have maintained a strong interest in this specimens that showcases the superb minting skills of the San Francisco Mint during the final period of traditional copper one-cent coin production.
+The continued market activity indicates that collectors have maintained a strong interest in this specimen that showcases the superb minting skills of the San Francisco Mint during the final period of traditional copper cent production.

 Market activity: 1970-S Large Date Penny